genmor/asmtools/README.md

 1. load various outputs into the R environment (e.g., `read.busco`, `read.jbat.review`)
 2. compare user-defined genome assembly metrics for any number of genomes (`asmidx`)
 3. generate filter lists of contigs or scaffolds based on sequence length and BUSCO gene presence (`busco.contig.filter`, `busco.scaffold.filter`)
-4. determine if there are any BUSCOs missing from the primary assembly can be found in the secondary/haplitg assembly
+4. determine if there are any BUSCOs missing from the primary assembly can be found in the secondary/haplotig assembly ('asmBUSCOcheck')

-## Description
-This is an R package that combines the functions of `asmidx` and `CSBfilter` into a single package, which will make it easier to maintain.